HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

 1) Set the first CHEE among CHEEs as the current HEE.
 2) Evaluate the current HEE to form the current evaluation result, then,
-    - If it is followed by `;`, if there is a next HEE, adjust the next HEE to the current HEE and jump to the second step; if there is no next HEE, then jump to the third step.
+    - If it is followed by `;`and there is a next HEE, adjust the next HEE to the current HEE and jump to the second step; if there is no next HEE, then jump to the third step.
-    - If it is followed by `&&`, first do boolean processing on the current evaluation result, if it is `true`, then adjust the next HEE (if any) to the current HEE and jump to the second step; otherwise, skip After evaluating the next HEE (if any), adjust the next HEE (if any) to the current HEE and jump to step 2.
+    - If it is followed by `&&`, first do boolean processing on the current evaluation result.
+If it is `true`, then adjust the next HEE (if any) to the current HEE and jump to the second step.
+Otherwise, skip After evaluating the next HEE (if any), adjust the next HEE (if any) to the current HEE and jump to step 2.
 In the above process, if there is no HEE that can be evaluated, then jump to the third step.
-    - If it is followed by `||`, first do boolean processing on the current evaluation result, if it is `false`, adjust the next HEE (if any) to the current HEE and jump to the second step, otherwise Skip the evaluation of the next HEE (if any), adjust the next HEE (if any) to the current HEE and jump to step 2.
+    - If it is followed by `||`, first do boolean processing on the current evaluation result.
+If it is `false`, adjust the next HEE (if any) to the current HEE and jump to the second step.
+Otherwise Skip the evaluation of the next HEE (if any) and adjust the next HEE (if any) to the current HEE and jump to step 2.
 In the above process, if there is no HEE that can be evaluated, then jump to the third step.
 3) Set the evaluation result of the entire CHEE as the evaluation result of the last evaluated HEE, discarding other intermediate results.

-#### 2.2.3) Common referenced nouns
+#### 2.2.3) Common Denoted Noun Units

 The following named lexical units will not be described repeatedly in the following text: